 However, not all cookware glass is microwave safe.
 They will not release harmful toxins to your food, but some shutter and break due to high temperatures or sudden temperature change and ay damage your microwave.
 Therefore, it’s imperative to check for the microwave-safe symbol or logo before using the glass cookware inside the microwave.
 You can also reach out to the manufacturer to confirm if you cannot find the symbol.

-Why should you use glass cookware?
+Why should you use glass pots and pans?

 Glass is mainly used in making oven-safe dishes and baking trays.
 Glass, unlike most metals, absorbs more heat and at a faster rate.
 The food in the pot or pan, therefore, cooks faster.
 Therefore, glass is ideal for bread and pies since they cook and brown more than when using other metals.
 Glassware is however, not appropriate for baking cakes and cookies.